Updated: Nov 10, 2020

 Executive functions make up a large percentage of daily work life, enabling employees to create and stay focused on tasks and a plan, inhibit inappropriate behaviour and solve problems and navigate change skillfully when it arises.

-Researchers from the University of British Columbia completed a study with employees across multiple workplaces and found employees who learned mindfulness via MindWell’s online training program, the MindWell Challenge, found significant increases in measures of mindfulness, emotion regulation, engagement, resilience, workplace thriving as well as significant decrease in stress, burnout and interpersonal deviant behaviours.
+Research studies by University of British Columbia's Sauder School of Business, University of Saskatchewan and Ryerson University found employees who learned mindfulness via MindWell’s online training program, showed significant increases in measures of mindfulness, emotion regulation, engagement, resilience, workplace thriving as well as significant decreases in stress and job burnout.

-Beyond the benefits to an individual, workplace mindfulness training is a practical, accessible, and cost-effective solution that can impact a business on the leadership and organizational levels as well.
+Beyond the benefits to an individual, research also shows a strong return on investment for workplace mindfulness training programs.
+MindWell's practical, accessible, and cost-effective training solution also impacts a business at the leadership and organizational levels.

 Mindful leaders can regulate their emotions during times of high stress and are more capable of sharing their own vulnerability, fostering openness and support within their organizations.
 They are strong listeners and are able to respond with compassion to their people.